Somerville, Alabama

 Somerville is a town in Morgan County, Alabama, United States.
 It is included in the Decatur Metropolitan Area and the Huntsville-Decatur Combined Statistical Area.
 As of the 2020 census, the population of the town was 796.

 History

 Somerville was the county seat of Morgan County from 1818 to 1891, when the seat was moved to Decatur.
 The town was named for Robert M. Summerville, an officer killed in 1814 during the Creek War.
 Initially incorporated on December 3, 1819, it is a few days older than the state.
 After its loss of the county seat in the 1890s, its incorporation lapsed.
 It was reorganized (reincorporated) on December 1, 1955.

 Geography

-Somerville is located in central Morgan County at (34.469961, -86.798782), along Alabama State Route 67, which leads northwest 15 mi to Decatur and southeast 18 mi to the edge of Baileyton.
+Somerville is located in central Morgan County along Alabama State Route 67, which leads northwest 15 mi to Decatur and southeast 18 mi to the edge of Baileyton.

 According to the U.S. Census Bureau, the town has a total area of 3.5 sqmi, of which 0.005 sqmi, or 0.14%, are water.

 Somerville is drained by Town Creek, which flows east to Cotaco Creek, a north-flowing tributary of the Tennessee River.